 Meet Diane, my special helper for this project.
 She has a wonky eye, but she holds really still for me.
 Here is an example of what an image will look like with a bit of camera shake.

 This is every bit as important when holding your camera for a vertical shot.
-A lesson I learned early on was from a pretty animated photographer who was teaching a class at my local camera club.
+Early on, a lesson I learned was from a pretty animated photographer teaching a class at my local camera club.
 He had us all stand with our cameras in hand and then tip our cameras up as if we were taking a vertical shot.

 Camera shake can also be a by-product of shooting in unstable conditions, such as on a tripod in the wind or on a bridge that is vibrating with traffic.
 This is one reason to upgrade to a lens with Vibration Control (VC) or Image Stabilization (IS).
 Those lenses tend to have a higher price tag, though, and if you’re just beginning, perhaps you haven’t yet invested in one.
 No worries – you will soon get the hang of holding your camera for stability, and it will become second nature to increase your shutter speed.